Breathing Treatments for COPD

 5 - Repeat if your prescription requires a second dose after one minute

-6 - Rinse mouth if your medication contains a steroid
+6 - Rinse mouth if your medication contains steroid medications

-Often times patients feel more symptom relief when using a nebulizer.
-A nebulizer is a device that administers medication in a mist form that is inhaled into the lungs.
+Often patients feel more symptom relief when using a nebulizer.
+A nebulizer is a device that administers medication in a mist form inhaled into the lungs.
 If you’re using a nebulizer, your medications will be in liquid form.
-Most of these devices are small and are very easy to use; so easy that you can even travel with them.
+Most of these devices are small and are very easy to use, so easy that you can even travel with them.
 One nebulizer treatment typically takes 10-15 minutes to complete.
 Here are the general steps for using a nebulizer:

 1 - Connect the hose to the air compressor and fill the medicine cup with the prescribed dosage